How to Install Minecraft on Linux?

 Minecraft On Linux

 Let’s install Minecraft on Linux in this article.
-If we talk about games, you might have surely heard of Minecraft.
+If we talk about games, you might have surely heard of this game.
 It is one of the most epic and popular games since its first launch in 2009.
-Minecraft has been the most selling game with more than 150 million users worldwide.
+It has been one of the most selling game ever with more than 150 million users worldwide.

 Minecraft is also supported for Linux systems, so why stay behind in the race?